refinedev/refine/documentation/docs/core/providers/auth-provider.md

 :::

 :::tip
-**refine** automatically displays an error notification if the register fails.
+**refine** automatically displays an error notification if the registration fails.
 You can customize the default error message.

 ```tsx
 register: ({ username, password, remember }) => {